Key Stage 3

 - Apply a range of simple statistical techniques to support data collection.

 This year, the Science Curriculum at WBCA has been designed to ensure that the Key Stage 3 National Curriculum is covered in depth for all students while providing opportunities for extended practical work and enrichment.
-Our students who are currently in Year 8 and 9 unfortunately missed out on many valuable practical experiences due to the phased construction of our new build accommodation and the impact of the Covid-19 lockdown.
 The sequence of learning we have prepared provides opportunities for students to revisit and build upon their prior knowledge and working scientifically skills, in addition to acquiring an awareness of new practical techniques.
-The topics studied in Year 8 and Year 9 allows those students with gaps in their learning to gain confidence in the fundamental scientific ideas that underpin the later stages of the curriculum, while allowing those who completed every lockdown lesson in full the opportunity to extend and deepen their understanding in applying knowledge to examples in the world around them.
+The topics studied allows students to gain confidence in the fundamental scientific ideas that underpin the later stages of the curriculum, while allowing student to develop and deepen their understanding in applying knowledge to examples in the world around them.

 Science in Year 7 is covered in 2 x 1 hour lessons per week in our state of the art laboratories.
 The key ideas are covered in the following topics throughout the year.